 In Australia, children under five drown in:

-- rivers, creeks and oceans (three children drowned in a river or the ocean in 2012-13)
+- rivers, creeks and oceans (four children drowned in a river or the ocean in 2014-15)

-Children also drown in less obvious locations, such as nappy buckets, water tanks, water features and fish ponds – even pets’ water bowls.
-Two children drowned in these locations in 2012-13.
+Children also drown in less obvious locations, like nappy buckets, water tanks, water features and fish ponds – even pets’ water bowls.

 For every drowning, approximately three other children are hospitalised from non-fatal drowning incidents.
 Some of these result in severe brain damage.